pxslip/db-studio/docs/extensions/creating-extensions.md

 npm install <full-package-extension-name>
 ```

-`<project-folder>` has to be replaced by the Directus project folder. `<full-package-extension-name>` should be replaced
+`<project-folder>` has to be replaced by the DB Studio project folder. `<full-package-extension-name>` should be
-with the full name of the package extension (e.g. `directus-extension-custom`).
+replaced with the full name of the package extension (e.g. `directus-extension-custom`).

 ### Local Extension